 Reviewed by our clinical team

-Wegovy is a new weight loss injection, which is due to launch in the UK in 2023.
+Wegovy® is a new weight loss injection, which launched in the UK in 2023.
 It can be used by people with high BMIs (body mass index) – a measurement used to work out if you’re a healthy weight for your height.

 - Very common means more than 1 in 10 people

-- Common means less between 1 in 100 people and 1 in 10 people
+- Common means between 1 in 100 people and 1 in 10 people

 - Uncommon means between 1 in 1000 people and 1 in 100 people

 - Rare means between 1 in 10000 and 1 in 1000 people

 The most common side effects for Wegovy® are:

 In the 68-week trial of Wegovy® around 44% of the patients on Wegovy® experienced nausea, so it’s quite likely you might experience this symptom.
 There are things you can do to try and ease nausea, which we’ll go into later on in the article.
 But it’s also worth remembering that lots of these symptoms will pass with time, as you adjust to the treatment.

 There are quite a few common side effects for Wegovy®, these include: